-For a fully comprehensive guide on CNC machining check out of CNC Machining Guide.
+For a fully comprehensive guide on CNC machining, check out of CNC Machining Guide.

-Choosing the right metal for CNC Machining involves analysing various factors.
+Choosing the suitable metal for CNC Machining involves analysing various factors.
 Depending on the part or product being CNC machined, the metal you choose and its properties will play a vital role in the success of the final part.
-For example, the metal may need to be resistant to extreme temperatures, or be resistant to bending or breaking under pressure.
+For example, the metal may need to be resistant to extreme temperatures or be resistant to bending or breaking under pressure.
 Corrosion resistance, workability, price, weight and cosmetic appearance all factor in when it comes to choosing the right metal.

 Can a CNC Machine Cut Metal?